-As of September 2019, there are currently 49 pupils on roll in the School.
-There are 21 boys and 28 girls.
-4% of the children have English as an Additional Language (EAL), and 5 children have a special educational needs or disability (SEND).
+As of September 2020, there are currently 52 pupils on roll in the School.
+There are 26 boys and 26 girls.
+We, currently, have no children who have English as an Additional Language (EAL), and 5 children have a special educational needs or disability (SEND).